 Can I let my home out to paying guests?

-Don’t assume you can rent out your home (or a room) to paying guests.
-That might sound odd – it’s your home after all, but if your property is leasehold or you have a mortgage, check your contract first.
+Perhaps surprisingly, you can't just decide overnight to rent out your home to paying guests without making some changes.
+It's your home after all, but if your property is a leasehold or owned through a mortgage, it's critical to check your contracts first.

 If you live in a leasehold property, it’s highly likely there are rules about taking on paying guests.
 Similarly, your mortgage agreement may have conditions which mean you can’t rent out your property.
 Some mortgage lenders will allow you to take on lodgers or tenants if you’re also living there but this will depend on your lender and the conditions in your contract.